LitzN/hennastyles/README.md

             - I set the current value to 3 and added the product to the bag, the quantity was reflected in the shopping bag and current total.
     - __Colour selector__:
         - __Functionality__:
-            - I selected a colour for the product and added it to the bag, the product with the colour detail was added to the shopping bag.
+            - I selected a colour for the product and added it to the bag, a toast appeared showing the product with the colour detail had been added to the shopping bag.
             - I selected a different colour of the same product and added it to the bag, the product displayed seperately with the correct colour shown in the details.
     - __Add to bag button and success toasts__ :